 Ping Fang (Huawei): We need an IP address.
 Do not know very clearly.

-Yongsong Yang (Huawei): IETF has a RFC to allocate local IP address for device itself.
+Yungsong Yang (Huawei): IETF has a RFC to allocate local IP address for device itself.

-Joe Kwak (InterDigital): Not sure whether it work for fix network.
+Joe Kwak (InterDigital): Not sure whether it work for a fixed network.

 Santosh Pandey (Cisco Systems): Coming from security domain.
-If the AP is blindly forward, no filtering take place.
+If the AP is blindly forwarding, no filtering take place.
 Security assumption from the service and AP is not the same.

 Santosh Pandey (Cisco Systems): Second question.
 What is the point of using GAS after association?

 Ping Fang (Huawei): The message is still in pre-association.
-You can use the up layer message after association.
+You can use the upper layer message after association.

-Santosh Pandey (Cisco Systems): Still confuse.
-Is there multiple transactions?
+Santosh Pandey (Cisco Systems): Still confused.
+Are there multiple transactions?

 Ping Fang (Huawei): First phase is service indication and then do the detail query.

-Santosh Pandey (Cisco Systems): Is there any state between of the two transactions?
-Completely independent?
+Santosh Pandey (Cisco Systems): Is there any state between the two transactions?
+Are they completely independent?

 Ping Fang (Huawei): Should be independent.